seock04/Uncertainty-Handler/Data Structure and Algorithm/Relation based algorithm/README.md

-# Input for Binary Encription
+# Input for Binary Encryption
 3
 4
 0000